Article Nov. 26, 2018

 Production and handling

-Offshore output of about ~150 kbd is a blend of crude from the Oseberg, Brage and Veslefrikk fields.
-ExxonMobil markets ~5 kbd of this production.
+Offshore output of about approximately 150 kbd is a blend of crude from the Oseberg, Brage and Veslefrikk fields.
+ExxonMobil markets approximately 5 kbd of this production.
 The Crude oil is transported by a 700 kbd pipeline to the Norwegian coast (Sture Terminal) for loading.

 Load Port Data

-Since the grade is piped to the deep-water terminal at Sture on the Norwegian coast, it can be shipped relatively easily outside of its natural market in Northwest Europe, with the the US, Mediterranean and Asia Pacific often providing outlets.
+Since the grade is piped to the deepwater terminal at Sture on the Norwegian coast, it can be shipped relatively easily outside of its natural market in northwest Europe, with the U.S., Mediterranean and Asia Pacific often providing outlets.

 Oseberg is a light, intermediate low-sulfur North Sea crude oil similar in quality to Brent.

 The materials contained in this website are provided to you courtesy of ExxonMobil and are based on a range of data and information.
 While care has been taken in preparing the materials, ExxonMobil makes no representations, warranties or guarantees as to their accuracy, reliability, quality, correctness or completeness.
 Each user must make its own determination and judgment on applying any information in this assay.
 Any and all use of this information shall be the sole responsibility of the user, and the user releases ExxonMobil and its affiliates from any and all claims arising from its use and shall defend and hold ExxonMobil and its affiliates harmless from any third-party claims arising from the user's application or use of any part of the materials.

 The fundamentals of fuel prices and supplyWe’re all hearing about high fuel prices, and some are calling on energy companies like ExxonMobil to increase production to help ease pain at the pump.
 We know high prices are having a real impact on families everywhere – no one wants to pay more to get themselves to work or their kids to school.